MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 ms.topic: conceptual
 ---

-# Windows event collection overview
+# What is Windows event collection for Defender for Identity?

 <!--what here is relevant for the standalone sensor only?-->